-Because you are not certifiably insane or clinically depressed you will not be deliberately self-harming.
+If you are not suffering from mental ill-health, you will not be deliberately self-harming.

-You therefor have reasons (note I did not say ‘Good reasons’) for maintaining your current behaviours and beliefs.
+You therefor have reasons for maintaining your current behaviours and beliefs.
 Indeed, your current behaviours and beliefs are perfectly acceptable to you right now – even comfortable – and all your ‘coulda, shoulda oughta’ thoughts will remain just that ….
 Thoughts.

 There’s a few things we can do for ourselves when embarking on a journey of change in habit, whether behaviour or belief based.
 I wonder if this brief story helps: